rschmukler/dorothy-with-glinda/README.md

-dorothy-with-tinman
+dorothy-with-glinda
 ===================

-A wonderful template for [tinman](http://github.com/rschmukler/tinman) built on [toto](http://cloudhead.io/toto), the blogging engine.
+A wonderful template for [glinda](http://github.com/rschmukler/glinda) built on [toto](http://cloudhead.io/toto), the blogging engine.

 What has changed?
 -----------------

 Not much!
-Besides using tinman instead of toto, we are also using a Gemfile instead of .gems
+Besides using glinda instead of toto, we are also using a Gemfile instead of .gems